gitGNU/gnu_csnippets/README.md

 ### Origin

 Some of the codes here are taken from other sources (rewritten or changed a bit to fit).
-Send an email to <f.fallen45@gmail.com>  if you need your credit to be put on your code.
+Send an email to <f.fallen45@gmail.com>  if you think your credit is missing.

 ### Contribute